gromacs/gromacs/docs/dev-manual/contribute.rst

   :doc:`coding style <style>` and :ref:`code formatting <code-formatting>` guidelines.
 This will make the code review go more smoothly on both sides.
-There are a number of tools already included with |Gromacs| to facilitate this, please have a look at :ref:`the respective part of the documentation <gmx-uncrustify>`.
+There are a number of tools already included with |Gromacs| to facilitate this, please have a look at :ref:`the respective part of the documentation <gmx-codeformatting>`.

 * *Code documentation*: To ensure proper code documentation, please follow the instructions provided for the use of :doc:`doxygen <doxygen>`.
 In addition to this,